What Is the Human Spirit According to the Bible?

-Our human spirit is very important to God because God desires to fill us with Himself.
-He wants us to receive Him, and our spirit is the unique “receiver.”
-Our Christian life begins with our human spirit.
-Consider what John 3:6 says:
+Our human spirit is so important to God because God wants to fill us with Himself.
+He wants us to receive Him, and our spirit is the unique receiver.
+Our Christian life begins with our human spirit, as we see from John 3:6:

 “That which is born of the flesh is flesh, and that which is born of the Spirit is spirit.”